Regalijan/Virgil/README.md

 ```
 DISCORDTOKEN: The bot token
 DSN?: Your sentry dsn
+INSTALL_FFMPEG?: Set to any value to install FFmpeg.
 MONGOURL?: Mongo connection string, only needed if using external mongo instance or development copy outside of docker.
 REDIS?: Redis connection string, only needed if using external redis instance or development copy outside of docker.
 SKIPDEPLOY?: Set this to anything to skip deploying slash commands when starting container.